Private Residence Relief from Capital Gains Tax

 If at the date of marriage, the two parties each own a residence and the couple thereafter continue to use both properties as residences, they can jointly nominate which of the properties is to be treated as their qualifying residence for PRR purposes.
 The two-year period for making the nomination commences on the date of marriage.
 The effect of marriage is, therefore, that one property ceases to qualify for PRR and becomes exposed to CGT.
 The final nine months of ownership of the now exposed property will be eligible for PRR (see below).

-Where a husband and wife are living together for any part of a tax year, transfers of chargeable assets in that year are automatically treated as made on a no gain, no loss basis for CGT purposes.
+Where spouses are living together for any part of a tax year, transfers of chargeable assets in that year are automatically treated as made on a no gain, no loss basis for CGT purposes.
 The effect of this provision is that the transferee spouse inherits the historical CGT base cost of the transferor spouse for the purposes of calculating a gain on a future disposal.

 On separation, the transferor spouse can claim continuing PRR for the period from the date of ceasing to occupy the property up to the date of transfer if the property continues to be the transferee spouse’s main residence, provided that the transferor spouse has not elected for another property to be their main residence for any part of that period.
 For disposals on or after 6 April 2023, this provision will also apply where the property is disposed of to a third party if the transferee spouse has continued to occupy the property as their main residence and the transferor spouse has not elected for another property to be their main residence.

 For disposals prior to 5 April 2023, where a couple have separated, after the year of permanent separation any transfer of assets is subject to CGT, with the deemed disposal proceeds being the market value of the asset.
-This has tended to mean that by the time of a divorce or a dissolution of a civil partnership, CGT liabilities often arise when assets are transferred as part of the financial settlement.
+This tended to mean that by the time of a divorce or a dissolution of a civil partnership, CGT liabilities often arose when assets were transferred as part of the financial settlement.

 1. Up to 3 years, after the year of separation, to make no gain/no loss transfer of assets.